puppetlabs/puppet-docs/source/pe/3.7/nc_mapping.md

 canonical: "/pe/latest/nc_mapping.html"
 ---

 The Node Classifier's REST API is a more flexible alternative to the [Console Rake API](./console_rake_api.html).
-This page provides a mapping from the Console Rake API to the Node Classifier and RBAC REST endpoints that most closely replicates its functionality.
+This page provides a mapping from the Console Rake API to the Node Classifier and RBAC REST endpoints that most closely replicate its functionality.

 Rake				                   | REST				| Description
 ------------------------------------------ | ----------------- | --------------------